 - Submit Your Original Text Only: Use your own thoughts.
 Never copy text from another source (wikipedia, official attraction web pages, etc.) without attribution.
 Avoid submitting text you've published in a blog or a review elsewhere.
-No geocaches.

 - Reporting a Closed or Gone Attraction: Provide details and a photo (empty building or pedestal) to help solidly confirm an actual closing vs. inadequate directions or mapping.
 Did you visit personally, or see a news article somewhere?